1 Peter 2:9c

 a holy nation

 Peter lifts the third title for our position in Christ from Exodus 19:6.
 Christians are one nation with one King.
-God governs us by the laws of His Kingdom.
-This is a prerogative not natural to us.
+God governs us by the laws of his Kingdom.
+This is a prerogative that is not natural to us.
 This prerogative comes to us by spiritual birth.

 The church is a nation in the midst of nations.
 This nationhood is based on our union with Christ, not on geography.
 A nation is a multiple of people of the same nature.
 Believers come together as a national entity to function as a kingdom of people.

 The word “holy” means set apart.
 The church is a people set apart unto God.
 We are a people for God’s possession.
 We are God’s special property.
-We are at His complete disposal and for His personal use.
-Christians have different standards, different ideals, different motives.
-They are different from other people.
-That difference lies in the fact that they dedicate to God’s will and service.
+We are at his complete disposal and for his personal use.
+The Christian has different standards, different ideals, different motives.
+He is different from other men.
+That difference lies in the fact that he dedicates to God’s will and service.

 The church is not only made up of individuals but of a collection of people.